Phlox condensata

 Phlox condensata is a species of phlox known by the common name dwarf phlox.
 It is native to the western United States including eastern California, Nevada, and Colorado, where it grows in rocky, mountainous areas.
 It is a very compact mat-forming perennial herb growing in patches often less than a centimeter tall.
 The toothlike lance-shaped leaves are no more than half a centimeter long and lined with stiff hairs.
 The inflorescence is a solitary tubular flower up to a centimeter long with a flat white or pale pink corolla.

+Taxonomy

+Phlox condensata was first described by Asa Gray as variety of Phlox caespitosa in 1870.
+It was recategorized as a species by Elias Emanuel Nelson in 1899, though Edgar T. Wherry disagreed, describing it as a subspecies of Phlox caespitosa in 1941.
+It is part of the Phlox genus within the wider Polemoniaceae family and has two accepted subspecies.